Nando Pijnaker: Western Suburbs

 In 2015 Pijnaker moved to Wellington to join the Olé Football Academy, then run by Declan Edge, and played for affiliated club Western Suburbs in the Central League that features teams from the lower half of the North Island of New Zealand.
 Pijnaker was part of the team to win the Central League in 2017 and reach the final of the 2018 Chatham Cup.

 Eastern Suburbs

 Through the Olé Academy partnership, Pijnaker signed for Olé affiliate Eastern Suburbs, winning the ISPS Handa Premiership and qualifying for the OFC Champions League.

 Torslanda IK

-Following the conclusion of New Zealand's 2019 FIFA U-20 World Cup campaign, Pijnaker joined his former coach Declan Edge at Division 2 Norra Götaland side Torslanda IK, a club run in partnership with the Olé Academy.
+Following the conclusion of New Zealand's 2019 FIFA U-20 World Cup campaign, Pijnaker joined his former coach Declan Edge at Swedish Division 2 Norra Götaland side Torslanda IK, a club run in partnership with the Olé Academy.
 He made his debut on 15 June 2019, starting in a 3–2 loss to Stenungsunds IF.